Aspheric lens: History

-Ibn sahl, a 10th century Arab physicist figured out that a combination of spherical and parabolic surfaces, which is now known as anaclastic lens or aspheric lens, focuses light with minimal aberration.
+Ibn sahl, a 10th century Persian mathematician, figured out that a combination of spherical and parabolic surfaces, which is now known as anaclastic lens or aspheric lens, focuses light with minimal aberration.

 Early attempts at making aspheric lenses to correct spherical aberration were made by René Descartes in the 1620s, and by Christiaan Huygens in the 1670s; the cross-section of the shape devised by Descartes for this purpose is known as a Cartesian oval.
 The Visby lenses found in Viking treasures on the island of Gotland dating from the 10th or 11th century are also aspheric, but exhibit a wide variety of image qualities, ranging from similar to modern aspherics in one case to worse than spheric lenses in others.
 The origin of the lenses is unknown, as is their purpose (they may have been made as jewelry rather than for imaging).

 Francis Smethwick ground the first high-quality aspheric lenses and presented them to the Royal Society on February 27, 1667/8.
 A telescope containing three aspheric elements was judged by those present "to exceed [a common, but very good telescope] in goodness, by taking in a greater Angle and representing the Objects more exactly in their respective proportions, and enduring a greater Aperture, free from Colours."
 Aspheric reading and burning glasses also outdid their spherical equivalents.

 Moritz von Rohr is usually credited with the design of the first aspheric lenses for eyeglasses.
 He invented the eyeglass lens designs that became the Zeiss Punktal lenses.